 Vinegar can work, too!
 It’s great for sticky handprints so if your kids have been touching the cabinets or if you have been cooking and got something on the cabinets, vinegar and water is fine.

 You can buy all-purpose cleaners but go for one which is not abrasive so you don’t damage anything.
 Kitchen cleaners are sold as generic cleaning solutions and these can be fine for washing the cabinets down.

 You can use baking soda turned into a paste if you have some really bad marks and stains on the cabinets.
 However, be careful you don’t damage the color.
 Make sure you don’t use baking soda if you are cleaning metal cabinets.

 Sometimes, just using water is sufficient.
 The cabinets may not need to be disinfected or anything.
 If you’ve spilled a little flour on them or they have got a bit greasy, a wet cloth might do the job.
-As we’ve mentioned, just ensure the water doesn’t stay on the cabinets if they are made out of wood, as this can soak in and damage them.
+It is very important to make the right cleaning for kitchen cabinets according to material, from which they are made.
+While cleaning wood kitchen cabinets you need to be sure that the water doesn’t stay on the cabinets, as this can soak in and damage them.